If you have a question that you want to be added to the faq contact us.

-If your laptop has a actual hardware problem (which is not usual but happens) then it is debatable whether you should repair it in the first place.
+If your laptop has a actual hardware problem (which is not very usual) then it is debatable whether you should repair it in the first place.
 Maybe it is better to buy a new one or a refurbished one from a seller like usedoffers.gr or pcrama.gr.
 There are also many international sellers who offer used laptops at great prices and could ship one to your location.

 If your laptop has a software problem then we can teach you how you can fix it.
-In that way, if the same problem reappears you will know what to do and gradually become independent.
+In that way, if the same problem reappears you will know what to do.

 No problem.
 You don’t need one.

 It is recommended, however, that you buy one.
 These days you can easily find used laptops in good condition, in good prices and with guarantees of at least one year.

 Focus on ergonomics and not visuals.
 You do not need an expensive laptop to write code.
 You need a good keyboard, a great screen and an average to above average CPU.
 Buying a used laptop is a good choice and it is highly cost effective.